silentorb/software-production/tech-company-business-strategy.md

   * Software products rarely fall into the ditch of trying to do too little

+* As a company grows larger, it can afford to diversify more, but that diversification needs to be split into multiple products created by multiple teams

+  * If the domains continue to become more diverse, the corporation will need to further split into multiple semi-independent child-companies with their own teams and product lines

 * Avoid monolithic products

 * Instead of trying to solve multiple customer problems, it is usually more efficient to create a product that solves one customer problem that can be used with other products which solve related customer problems

-  * Embedding third-party products can be useful, but is not as useful as creating a product that can be used alongside other products
+  * This is not the same thing as embedding third-party software, which can be useful but is not as useful

-* As a company grows larger, it can afford to diversify more, but that diversification needs to be split into multiple products created by multiple teams

-  * If the domains continue to become more diverse, the corporation will need to further split into multiple semi-independent child-companies with their own teams and product lines
+* Instead of building a sandwich, build a slice of ham

+  * Then when a customer is building their own sandwich, they will say to themselves, "Now I need a slice of ham", and you will be ready to provide that slice of ham

 ### Market Integration

-* There is a natural desire for product owners to create a product that forces a customer relationship where the tech company has control over the customer
+* There is a natural desire for product owners to create a product that requires the tech company to be in control over the customers
   * That desire is not healthy for either the tech company or the customer
   * That desire needs to be tamed
 * It is more effective to meet customers where they are at, creating a product that helps them in their own backyard